PWL: Delhi beat Mumbai to raise hope of semis berth

-Skipper Khetik Shabalov led from the front as Delhi Sultans all but dashed Mumbai Maharathi's chances of making it to the semi-final beating them 5-2 in their final group encounter at the Pro Wrestling League (PWL) Season 4 on Sunday.
+Skipper Khetik Shabalov on Sunday led from the front as Delhi Sultans put Mumbai Maharathis chances of making it to the semis on the backburner by beating them 5-2 in their final group game at the Pro Wrestling League (PWL) Season 4 currently underway at the Gautam Buddha University Indoor Stadium here.

-Delhi clinched the tie winning the first four bouts of the evening raising an outside chance of making it to the semi-final whereas Mumbai's fate now heavily waits on the outcome of the Punjab Royals and UP Dangal tie on Monday.
+So dominating was Delhi's performance that they clinched the tie winning the first four bouts of the evening, raising an outside chance of making it to the semis, whereas Mumbai's fate now heavily depends on the outcome of the Punjab Royals and UP Dangal tie on Monday.

 The Russian champion Delhi Sultans icon Khetik Shabalov overcame some early aggression from Mumbai Maharathi's Sachin Rathi to beat him 9-2 and give Delhi Sultans an early 1-0 lead.

-In the biggest turaround of this season, Delhi's European U-23 champion Anastasia Shustova of Ukraine came back from a 0-5 deficit to upset Mumbai's European Championships silver medalist Zseneth Nemeth of Hungary 10-5 in the last 30 seconds of the bout and give Delhi a 2-0 lead.
+In the biggest turnaround of this season, Delhi's European Under-23 champion Anastasia Shustova of Ukraine came back from a 0-5 deficit to upset Mumbai's European Championships silver medallist Zseneth Nemeth of Hungary 10-5 in the last 30 seconds of the bout and gave Delhi a 2-0 lead.

-Rio Olympics bronze medallist Sakshi Malik, who came in next didn't let go of the early advantage that Delhi got as she defeated her training partner Mumbai Maharathi's Shilpi Yadav 16-2 and clinch the tie.
+Rio Olympics bronze medallist Sakshi Malik, who came in next, didn't let go the early advantage that Delhi got as she defeated her training partner Mumbai Maharathi's Shilip Yadav 16-2 to clinch the tie.

-Deepak Punia gave Mumbai something to cheer winning his men's 86kg bout against Praveen Rana 18-2 on technical superiority.

 Andrey Kviatkovski of Ukraine put the icing on the cake for Delhi Sultans winning the last bout against Harphool 4-2 to complete the day's proceedings.